captainzero93/firefox_saved_password_backup/README.md

 2. Run the tool using the command prompt.
 3. The decrypted passwords will be displayed in the command window.

-## Disclaimer

-This tool is intended for legitimate testing and educational purposes only.
-The author assumes no liability for any misuse or damage caused by this tool.
-Users are solely responsible for ensuring they have proper authorization before using this tool on any system or data they do not own.

 ## Legal Notice

 By using this tool, you agree that: